 The protein powder in your shake matters.
 Look for one that’s free of gluten, soy, whey, or other dairy.
-All are culprits known to cause food intolerance, with uncomfortable symptoms including stubborn weight gain, fatigue, joint pain, sinus trouble, skin breakouts, and headaches.
-The ideal plant-based powder has clean, lean protein sourced from hemp, chia, chlorella, or pea, while paleo protein powder should be from grass-fed beef only.
-Look for one with 21 to 25 grams of protein per serving.
+All are known to be potential causes of food intolerance, with uncomfortable symptoms including stubborn weight gain, fatigue, joint pain, sinus trouble, skin breakouts, and headaches.
+The ideal plant-based powder has clean, lean protein sourced from hemp, chia, chlorella, or pea, while paleo protein powder should be from pasture-raised eggs or grass-fed beef only.
+Look for one with 20 to 25 grams of protein per serving.

 And protein isn’t the only important ingredient—you want to make sure your smoothie has at least 4 grams of fiber and no more than 3 grams of sugar (and ideally that number will be 1 gram or less!).
+Fat is also important because it helps stabilize blood glucose by slowing the digestive process so you stay satisfied and energized.
 This recipe also includes cinnamon, which has been shown in a number of studies to boost metabolism and help burn fat.
 It also has cayenne, another known metabolism-booster (spicy foods essentially "speed up" your system, including your metabolism).